spencerwuwu/WASM-decomp_eval/README.md

 - Execute `em_compile.py`.
 #### Appendix A: A small tool that allows you to run Wasm locally on your browser
 - In the `small-tools` folder, copy `run-wasm-compatible-SimpleHTTPServer.py` and `test.html` to the folder containing Wasm and their JS loaders.
-Execute the python file, then you should be able to run Wasm by visiting `localhost:8000/test.html`.
+Execute the python file, then you should be able to run Wasm by visiting `localhost:8000/test.html` in the browser.
 Remember to modify `test.html` to change the program you want to execute.